Get Help from Bob Vila

 - Inspirational Photo Galleries

 Used for cutting paper, cardboard, fabric, string, price tags, plastic packaging—that list goes on—those scissors in your office or kitchen drawer might be the most reliable everyday tool in your house.
 With such regular use, that trusty tool dulls over time.
-Most scissors are not prohibitively expensive, so when one pair dulls you may consider just going out and buying another—but it’s not necessary.
-Scissors are essentially two knives connected at a pivot point.
-So, not surprisingly, you can sharpen your scissors just as you would your kitchen knives, with a couple of simple tools and some practice.
+Most scissors are not prohibitively expensive, so when one pair dulls you may consider just going out and buying another.
+But of course that’s not necessary (not to mention a waste of money) if you how to sharpen scissors.
+Essentially, scissors are two knives connected at a pivot point.
+So not surprisingly, you can sharpen scissors just as you would kitchen knives, with a couple of simple tools and some practice.

 TOOLS AND MATERIALS